 A resort town in the Alberta province of Canada, Canmore offers stunning views of the Canadian Rockies from every corner of the city.
-Indulge among plenty of things to do in Canmore, matching the taste and requirements of every global traveller.
-So if you want to explore the best of Canmore, we bring you the best travel guide for uncovering Canmore to the fullest.
+Canmore offers plenty of things to do suiting the taste and requirements of every global traveller.
+So if you want to explore the best of Canmore, we bring you a detailed travel guide for uncovering Canmore to the fullest.

 Airport: The closest airport to Canmore is the Calgary International Airport which is roughly about 1 hour and 10 minutes drive via car or airport shuttle.
 The nearest landmark is the Banff National Park, which is 20 minutes from Canmore.